 - Claiming the B in LGBT: Illuminating the Bisexual Narrative

 He has taught at New York University, School of the Future, Young Adult Learning Academy, and Fielding Graduate University.
-He is currently a faculty member in the undergraduate programs of Goddard College and the graduate program in applied theatre in the School of Professional Studies at City University of New York (CUNY).
-At Goddard College, he co-founded the world’s first sexuality studies program dedicated to promoting decolonizing sexuality and challenging the whiteness and Eurocentricty of the field.
+He is currently a core faculty member in socially engaged arts and interdisciplinary studies at Goddard College and the graduate program in applied theatre in the School of Professional Studies at City University of New York (CUNY).
+At Goddard College, he co-founded the world’s first decolonial sexuality studies program dedicated to re-indigenizining and decolonizing sexuality and challenging the whiteness and Eurocentricity of the field.

 Dr. Herukhuti has appeared on radio, television, and web venues including HuffPo Live and NewsOne Now on TVOne with Roland Martin.